500tech/angular-kick/templates/angular/app/README.md

 # %APP_NAME%

-Welcome to your angular-kick application!
+Welcome to your kick application!

 ## Before you start